-Participant’s listings of real property of the types shown below which are located in the counties of Stellar ’s service area shall be submitted to the Stellar MLS within two business days excluding weekends and federally recognized holidays, upon the latter of a) the dated signatures of the owner(s) of record or b) the beginning date on the Listing Agreement.
+Participant’s listings of real property of the types shown below which are located in the counties of Stellar ’s service area shall be submitted to the Stellar MLS within five business days excluding weekends and federally recognized holidays, upon the latter of a) the dated signatures of the owner(s) of record or b) the beginning date on the Listing Agreement.
 Listings of property located outside these counties will be accepted if submitted by a Participant, but are not required by Stellar MLS.

 A. Single family homes for sale or exchange;

 B. Condominiums, co-ops and townhouses for sale or exchange;

 C. Vacant residential lots or parcels for sale or exchange;

 D. Mobile homes with land for sale or exchange;